-This section outlines treatments that are the standard of care (the best proven treatments available) for an islet cell tumor.
+This section outlines treatments that are the standard of care (the best known treatments available) for an islet cell tumor.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 Descriptions of the most common treatment options for an islet cell tumor are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the type, grade, and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Sometimes, active surveillance (also called watchful waiting or watch-and-wait) may be recommended.
-This is because islet cell tumors are often slow growing (called non-aggressive or indolent) and may not grow, spread, or cause problems for many months or years.
-With this approach, the patient is monitored closely with regular CT scans (see the Diagnosis section) and physical exams to find out if the tumor is growing.
-Treatment usually only begins if the tumor shows signs of growing and/or spreading.
+Sometimes active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended.
+This is because many islet cell tumors are slow growing and may not grow, spread, or cause problems for many months or years.
+With this approach, the tumor is monitored closely with regular imaging tests, usually CT scans or sometimes MRI (see the Diagnosis section); blood tests; and physical exams.
+Active treatment usually only begins if the tumor shows signs of growing and/or spreading.

-Surgery is the most common treatment for an islet cell tumor that is localized (has not spread outside of the pancreas).
-Surgery is the removal of the tumor and surrounding healthy tissue during an operation.
+Surgery is the most common treatment for an islet cell tumor that is localized, meaning it has not spread outside the pancreas.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

-Common surgical procedures that may be used in treating a person with an islet cell tumor include:
+Common surgical procedures that may be used to treat an islet cell tumor include:

 Enucleation.
 During this surgery, only the tumor is removed.